Abdo-Lab/auir/docs/installation.md

 ### Step 2 -- Download Docker Containers

 This command will download each of the required tools to run the pipeline.
-The Dockerfiles for each tool can be found on [Dockerhub](https://hub.docker.com/r/cdeanj/auir/).
 ```
 $ docker pull cdeanj/auir -a
 ```